-- A display board illustrating a topic learned as a part of the 4-H project.
+A display board illustrating a topic learned as a part of the 4-H project.
 The standardized display board size of 4 ft. x 3 ft. is to be used with 4-H projects.
 No additional items may be included in front of display board.
-All items must be attached to display boards. - Programming Exhibit (a printed copy of a digital presentation is required and placed in your e-record.)
+All items must be attached to display boards.

+Programming Exhibit (a printed copy of a digital presentation is required and placed in your e-record.)
 Electronic equipment will only be used during judging time and will not remain on display during the fair.
-Programs available online (such as Scratch) should include a link to the specific project you have created: Beginning Programming -a simple program using Scratch (or other simple graphic programming language).
+Programs available online (such as Scratch) should include a link to the specific project you have created:

+Beginning Programming -a simple program using Scratch (or other uncomplicated graphic programming language).
 The program should include 8 different commands including looping and getting input from the keyboard and mouse.

-Intermediate Programming -a program using Scratch (or other simple graphic programming) that you have downloaded from the Internet and modified.
+Intermediate Programming -a program using Scratch (or other uncomplicated graphic programming) that you have downloaded from the Internet and modified.
 Compare the two programs and demonstrate the changes you made to the original program; OR create an animated storybook or video game using Scratch (or other simple graphical programming language).
+If using Scratch, include a clone or list in the program.

-Advanced Programming -creating a program using a block for script within the very script that defines the block OR --an original program using higher level programming language such as Phython, Javascript, C++, etc.
+Advanced Programming -creating a program using a control or event block that controls other blocks of code that executes code with the intended outcome OR --an original program using higher level programming language such as Python, JavaScript, C++, etc. that executes code with the intended outcome.

-A stand-alone exhibit demonstrating a skill learned or an item developed.
-For example, a Makey Makey keyboard or a micro controller project.
-All stand-alone projects are subject to risks of display at county and state fair if eligible.
-C. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+- A stand-alone exhibit demonstrating a skill learned or an item developed.
+For example, a Makey Make keyboard or a micro controller project.
+All stand-alone projects are subject to risks of display at county and state fair if eligible. - C. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).